-- The Cape Town International Jazz Festival, southern Africa's biggest jazz festival, is held each April.
+- The Cape Town International Jazz Festival, southern Africa's biggest jazz festival, is held each March or April.

 If you're interested in discovering South Africa's best surf spots, winter brings big swells and consequently, the best waves.
 This is also the ideal season to head out on safari.